EditorAndWriter/Ad-OASIS/README.md

 	<figcaption>Figure 1: Numerous Interfaces</figcaption>
 </figure>

 Mainstream advertisers often seek automated access to the total available market (TAM).
-Uniform specifications will increase the attractiveness of our individual publishers' inventory.
+Uniform workflow specifications will increase the attractiveness of each individual publishers' inventory.
 ## Scope
 This specification establishes commonality between various implementations of an onboard advertising workflow.
 Implementation consistancy will facilitate relationships with other entities in the advertising industry workflow such as well-known verification providers.
 ## Terms and Definitions